Foreign key person – you can pay tax at source on your income

 - a valid residence permit or visa, if required and if you are applying for a Finnish personal ID

-- a photocopy of your work order or employment contract, including information on your wages and your duties in Finland that require special expertise
+- a written statement by your employer company, or a photocopy of your work order or contract, including information concerning your salary and your duties that require special expertise

-- a photocopy of the A1 certificate, if you have one (A1 is a certificate issued by the authorities in your home country, affirming that you are covered by the social security system of that country).
-You can get an A1 certificate from your country of residence if you are coming from another EU/EEA country or from Switzerland.
+- a photocopy of the A1 certificate, if you have one (A1 is a certificate issued by the authorities in your home country, affirming that you are covered by the social insurance system of that country). your country of residence can issue you an A1 certificate, if the country you are coming to Finland from is an EU country, an EEA country, the United Kingdom or Switzerland.

-If you cannot log in to MyTax, make an appointment by calling 029 512 000.
+If you cannot log in to MyTax, call our Telephone Service on 029 512 050 for an appointment.

 The Tax Administration will make sure that your tax matters are in order.
 You will also get your tax card from the Tax Administration.